mariamonzon/ComputerVisionOpenCV/README.md

     const Scalar &     borderValue = morphologyDefaultBorderValue()
     )

+ '''
         // Parameters

-        src input image; the number of channels can be arbitrary, but the depth should be one of CV_8U, CV_16U, CV_16S, CV_32F or CV_64F. dst output image of the same size and type as src. kernel structuring element used for dilation; if elemenat=Mat(), a 3 x 3 rectangular structuring element is used. anchor position of the anchor within the element; default value (-1, -1) means that the anchor is at the element center.
+        src input image; the number of channels can be arbitrary, but depth should be CV_8U, CV_16U, CV_16S, CV_32F or CV_64F. dst output image of the same size and type as src. kernel structuring element used for dilation; if elemenat=Mat(), a 3 x 3 rectangular structuring element is used. anchor position of the anchor within the element; default value (-1, -1) means that the anchor is at the element center.